 How to claim

-If you have been unable to resolve your complaint with a motor car trader and are eligible to make a claim, please complete the Application for claim against Motor Car Traders Guarantee Fund (Word, 123KB).
+If you have been unable to resolve your complaint with a motor car trader and are eligible to make a claim, please complete the Application for compensation - Motor Car Traders Guarantee Fund (Word, 120KB).

 For more information on compensation claims, view our Compensation claims - motor cars page.

 The Motor Car Traders Guarantee Fund meets the cost of: